 Around that time, some news stories reported Kamiyah and Mobley were no longer on speaking terms because of Kamiyah’s loyalty to Williams.
 But Mizrahi, who still has occasional contact with Mobley, says that’s just not true.

 “Those stories were not accurate, even at the time,” he says.
 “My understanding is, they do have a relationship.”
 Mizrahi adds that in working on the trial, he was disturbed by some people’s belief that if “Gloria [Williams] gave [Kamiyah] a good life, maybe [the crime] isn’t that bad.
 And I find that abhorrent, I find it disgusting.”

 He also clarifies that “none of my comments have anything to do with [Kamiyah]” and how she may feel about Williams.
 “Imagine living your whole life and the person you consider a god, your mother, that raised you and did everything for you, is a complete liar and kidnapper,” he says.
 “Her feelings are legitimate.”

 In June 2018, Kamiyah told ABC News’ Good Morning America she was speaking regularly with both Williams and her biological family in Florida.
 GMA also reported that she goes by both of her names depending on which family she is with—”Alexis” in South Carolina and “Kamiyah” in Florida.

-In 2020, Robin Roberts Presents will premiere the drama Kidnapped: The Kamiyah Mobley Story (working title) on Lifetime, along with a companion documentary about the case.
+In 2020, Lifetime will premiere the drama Robin Roberts Presents: Stolen By My Mother: The Kamiyah Mobley Story, along with a companion documentary about the case.